karl-zylinski/karl-zylinski.github.io/content/posts/know-why-you-dont-like-oop.md

 ## Conclusion

-My opinion is this: Use methods and inheritance if you want, it's fine.
+My opinion is this: Use methods and interfaces if you want, it's fine.
 Avoid inheritance, especially for large arrays that you iterate often.
 But also understand _why_.
 Make up your own mind, based on actual experience.
 Don't just rebroadcast what some YouTuber (including myself) told you.

 Thanks for reading, have a nice day!
 /Karl Zylinski